-- provide strategic direction on the individual schemes - receive the financial and activity information for the Better Care Fund - review the operation of this Agreement and performance manage the individual schemes; - agree such variations to this Agreement from time to time as it thinks fit; - review and agree annually a risk assessment and a performance payment protocol; - review and agree annually revised schedules as necessary; - request such protocols and guidance as it may consider necessary in order to enable the pooled fund manager to approve expenditure from a pooled fund; - receive reports from the system resilience group, providing information on the management of non-elective admissions.
+- provide strategic direction on the individual schemes; - receive the financial and activity information for the Better Care Fund; - review the operation of this Agreement and performance manage the individual schemes; - agree such variations to this Agreement from time to time as it thinks fit; - review and agree annually a risk assessment; - review and agree annually revised schedules as necessary; - request such protocols and guidance as it may consider necessary in order to enable the pooled fund manager to approve expenditure from a pooled fund; - review and agree recommendations from the Operational Group; - receive reports from the system resilience group, providing information on the management of nonelective admissions.

-The BCF Executive Group is supported by the BCF Operational Group, which has been meeting since April 2014.
-The BCF Operational Group is made up of the identified lead officers for each of the BCF actions within the plan, plus other supporting officers from the council and CCG.
-The BCF Operational Group meets monthly and reports directly to the BCF Executive Group.
+The BCF Executive Group is supported by the BCF Operational Group, which is made up of the identified lead officers for each of the BCF actions within the plan, plus other supporting officers from the Council and CCG.
+The BCF Operational Group meets on a 6 weekly basis and reports directly to the BCF Executive Group.